‘An absolute horrific sound’: Neighbor says she reported abuse at AJ Freund’s house

 “There were so many calls, so many red flags they should have seen,” Diane Samec said.
 “We’re all pointing our fingers at them.
 Ultimately, they were the ones that could have saved his life if they would have brought him out of that house.”

-A vigil was scheduled for 7:30 p.m.
+Hundreds gathered for a vigil at 7:30 p.m.
 Friday at Lippold Park in Cystal Lake.
 School buses were tied with blue ribbons earlier in the day to honor AJ.

 There will be a public visitation for the boy from 1-8 p.m.
 May 3 at Davenport Family Funeral Home, 419 E. Terra Cotta Ave. in Crystal Lake.